Click here for the HOME PAGE

 Love to the family- and that includes Aunt Noreen!
 Remember, she's still Michael's sister and if you love him, and I know you do, you'll love his sister.
 Well, you can at least pretend, can't you?

 The story goes that cowboys in the Wild West roasted beef seasoned with coffee over the campfire.
-My husband came across this recipe in Roswell, New Mexico at a potluck supper.
 Give it a try for something different and delicious.
 Enjoy,

 You'll need: